-Growing the sport of curling
+Growing the Sport of Curling: Leveraging 2014

 Growing the sport of curling in Canadian communities.

-All the media hype surrounding the Olympics, world, national and provincial/territorial events is a natural recruiting tool for our sport.
+All the media hype surrounding the 2014 Winter Olympics, world, national and provincial/territorial events is a natural recruiting tool for our sport.
 We could nothing in the way of marketing and still people would be knocking on our doors because of the wall to wall coverage we enjoy.
-But that would be literally missing the boat on what is a great opportunity for our sport to take advantage of the increased public awareness.
+But that would be literally missing the boat on what is a great opportunity for our sport to take advantage of this increased public awareness.

-Objectives are simple:
+Our objectives are simple:

 - Focus on the interest;